Xetibo/ReSet-Doc/sections/introduction.typ

   - *interoperability of toolkit*\
-    Depending on the toolkit, it might behave differently with specific modules missing from other environments, this would once again increase the amount of additional work needed, in order to get the expected interface.
+    Depending on the toolkit, it might behave differently with specific modules missing from other environments, this would once again increase the amount of additional work is needed, in order to get the expected interface.
   - *behavior on different environments*\
     Depending on the environment, applications have different ways of displaying themselves with different attributes like a minimum size.
 These constraints might not work well with different types of window management.
 A so-called tiling window manager does not consider the minimum size of an application, as it will place it according to its layout rule.
-Application with large minimum sizes are therefore preferably avoided.
+Applications with large minimum sizes are therefore preferably avoided.
 - #text(size: 11pt, [*ease of use*])\
   While functionality is important, the intention is to provide an application